Patient Manager Developer Guide

 Adding Medical Records to Patients

-Adding medical records to a patient is implemented via RecordCommand
+Adding medical records to a patient is implemented via RecordCommand, which is created by the Parser.parse() method.

 As per Section 4.1: Parsing User Input, the arguments to the command are stored in